ctrleffive/hackintosh/README.md

 | 4 | SSDT-RHUB.aml | - |

 ## Whats not Working?
-These are the hardware i already had before I install macOS.
-Since i have other methods, i never botherd about buying a new one.
+These are the hardware components I already had before installing macOS.
+Since I have other methods, I never bothered to buy new ones.
 | # | Name | Hardware | Details |
 | - | - | - | - |
 | 1 | Wi-Fi | TP-Link AC1200 Wireless WiFi PCIe Card | Not supported in Ventura because it uses a Realtek RTL8812AE chipset. |